 You may have to modify the port numbers in case someone else is running this test at the same time.
 You can also run multiple copies on the same machine, using different UDP port numbers.
 Now in a third window (on either machine), submit a few trades.
 For example:

-''' calcutta% ./ticker-client localhost 2001 IBM-90 calcutta% ./ticker-client localhost 2001 DELL-16 '''
+''' darjeeling% ./ticker-client localhost 2001 IBM-90 darjeeling% ./ticker-client localhost 2001 DELL-16

-Ideally, both servers would print either
+Ideally, both servers would print either '''

 '''

 IBM-90

 DELL-16

 or else they would both print

-DELL-16

-IBM-90

 '''